Balochi Culture

 Balochi Culture Dance and Music

 Balochistan is a land of music and dance.
-Many different types of musical instruments are played in various regions of Balochistan.
+In various regions, many different types of musical instruments are played.

-The most popular and well-known musical instruments are flutes, Soroz, Setar, Tambura, and Damam.
+Flutes, Soroz, Setar, Tambura, and Damam are the most popular and well-known musical instruments.
 These instruments are primarily used in folk music.

-The most popular type of Balochi dance is known as “Dochaap.”
+The most popular Balochi dance is “Dochaap.”
 It’s a group dance performed by women who move in a circle and clap their hands.
 Other famous Balochi dances are Hambo, Latti, and Lewa.

 Another popular type of dance is “Gera,” by men.
 They hold each other’s shoulders and move in circles while singing folk songs.